nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/security/security-policy-service.md

 ### CMISQL Security Check

-Since Nuxeo 5.6.0-HF21 and Nuxeo 5.7.2, all CMISQL queries also require implementation of the relevant&nbsp; `getQueryTransformer`&nbsp;API in order to secure CMIS-based searches.
+Since Nuxeo 5.6.0-HF21 and Nuxeo 5.7.2, all CMISQL queries also require implementation of the relevant  `getQueryTransformer` API in order to secure CMIS-based searches.

-The&nbsp;`getQueryTransformer(repositoryName, "CMISQL")`&nbsp;method returns a&nbsp;`SecurityPolicy.QueryTransformer`&nbsp;instance, which is a class with one&nbsp;`transform`&nbsp;method taking a query in the form of `String`.
+The `getQueryTransformer(repositoryName, "CMISQL")` method returns a `SecurityPolicy.QueryTransformer` instance, which is a class with one `transform` method taking a query in the form of `String`.
 It should transform this query in order to add whatever restrictions are needed (this will require parsing the CMISQL and adding whatever clauses are needed).
 Note that ACL checks will always be applied after this transformation.

 ### Elasticsearch Passthrough Check

-Nuxeo [Elasticsearch Passthrough]({{page page='elasticsearch-passthrough'}}) add filters to take in account ACL security and security policy that are expressible in NXQL (`isExpressibleInQuery` returns `true`).
+Nuxeo [Elasticsearch Passthrough]({{page page='elasticsearch-passthrough'}}) adds filters to take in account ACL security and security policy that are expressible in NXQL (`isExpressibleInQuery` returns `true`).

 {{#> callout type='warning' }}